 Helmer, Mark: KNNS, 1996; KFI, 2002-05.
 Mark was the Clippers P.A. announcer at L.A.
 Clipper games for several years as well as the Anaheim Piranhas.
-He now works at AirWatch America doing both news and traffic for KFI and other Southland stations.
+He went to work at AirWatch America doing both news and traffic for KFI and other Southland stations.

 Heller, David: KLOS; KWST, 1980-81; KMPC, 1984.
 Unknown.

 Heller, Hugh, KMPC, 1961-65.
 Hugh was program director at KMPC.
 He's now living in Missouri.

 Hellman, Bob: KLSX, 1995.
 Bob teamed with Kato Kaelin for the launch of KLSX's "Real Radio."
 He publishes theDailyDeets.com website.

 Helton, Dick: KNX, 1999-2017.
 Dick is the morning drive anchor and senior political reporter at all-News KNX.

 Helton, Lon: KHJ, 1980-83.
 Lon has been the R&R Country editor based in Nashville for over a decade.
 He also hosts the syndicated Country Countdown USA and Country's Inside Trak.

 Hemingway, Carole: KABC, 1974-82; KGIL, 1986-93.
 Carole owns a media consulting firm in Beverly Hills.